B-Eckert/Forbidden-Knowledge-Legends/README.md

 Abysscrane for the readme format and for making ROTU - the script injection was really informative, as well as for helping format the mod hooks w/ Modern Hooks syntax.

+Luft for the helmet remove/re-add method for the grey hair method to work.

 The legends team for the Cabal, Random Solo Party start and for the base functionality that this mod works off of!
 ## Compatability
 - You need Legends 18.1.1+ and MSU in order to run this mod.
 It may run on previous versions but this isn't guaranteed.